emansih/FireflyMobile/README.md

 are signed with the same release key, this ensure that the APK comes from me and your financial data will not be exposed to nefarious actors.
 The APK SHA256 public key is `40:F2:02:B8:CC:D1:68:87:56:8A:F7:9E:27:44:5B:E1:82:51:CC:B9:1E:89:08:8B:04:3D:2F:35:A2:0D:C3:8F`.
 All commits in this repo are signed with my GPG key and the public key can be found on [keybase](https://keybase.io/hisname/pgp_keys.asc) and [Github](https://api.github.com/users/emansih/gpg_keys)

-To get latest update notifications, add [this RSS feed](https://github.com/emansih/FireflyMobile/releases.atom).
+To get latest update notifications, either add [this RSS feed](https://github.com/emansih/FireflyMobile/releases.atom) or click on the watch button.

 It's also available via F-Droid [here](https://f-droid.org/packages/xyz.hisname.fireflyiii/).
 I have also added my own FDroid repo for users with Privileged Extension.
 For more info, take a look at the [wiki](https://github.com/emansih/FireflyMobile/wiki/FDroid)